sams4566/bear-fitness/README.md

   - **Python** - I used python as the main back end language.
 It was used to write all of the different functions that occur when requested by the user.

 ### Extentions
   - **Django** - The site was built using the Django full-stack framework where I used many of the built in shortcuts and variables to create the websites backend.
+Below are the django extensions used:
+    - django-allauth - used to confirm authentication with users on the site
+    - django-crispy-forms - used to format the layout of forms
+    - django-countries - to provide a list of countries in the checkout form
+    - django-storages - used to connect to Amazon S3 for storing media and static files.
-Out of the django extentions I used both AllAuth and Coverage.
-AllAuth was used to confirm authentication with users on the site and Coverage was used to find out how much of the back end code I had automatically tested.
+    - coverage - used to find out how much of the back end code I had automatically tested
+  - **Stripe** - Stripe was the API used to confirm payments
+  - **Amazon S3** - Amazon S3 was used to store all the media and static files to be used when the site is deployed on Heroku.
   - **Bootstraps** - I used bootstraps to allow the site to be structured and built quickly.
   - **jQuery** - jQuery was chosen to allow the javascript code to be implemented easily.
+  - Postgres - I used Postgres as the database for the Heroku deployed website as it is well integrated with Heroku.

 ## Testing